-60 is a 30-minute cinematic exploration of Iran in 1982 (1360 SH).
+60 is a 30-minute cinematic exploration of Iran in 1982 (1360 SH), produced by Aria Tusi, from a Bahá’í–Muslim family background.
 Blending 70% AI-crafted visuals with 30% archival & stock material, the film follows the trial of a Baha’i through the narration of two officers.
 While the film explores the theme of anger, expressions of it are viewed as unnecessary & counterproductive.
 The film also incorporates the government’s perspective & avoids presenting generalizations.
 Told mostly without dialogue, the narrative juxtaposes the aspirations of a new government with the realities of war.
 It features rare footage of then-President Khamenei speaking about Baha’is, found in French archives after more than 40 years.
-Please note: The facial features of the three main characters—the female officer, the male officer, & the Baha’i character—differ slightly at times, reflecting the evolution of AI tools during production (2024–26).
+Please note: The facial features of the three main characters—the female officer, the male officer, & the Baha’i character—differ slightly at times because different AI models were used during production (2024–26).
+Film-related information is available at the bottom of the page.

 Trailer